ChonCanCode/08-backend-project/Project-2/README.md

 - `CREATE TABLE user (...)` defines a new table named user with columns:
   - `id INTEGER` > a number field
   - `username TEXT UNIQUE` > a text field that must be unique (no tow users can have the same username).

+### 20250927 - endpoint minuplation

+1. What is `endpoint` and what is it important in backend?